King of the Universe: History

 King of the Universe was perhaps most prominently used by the kings of the Neo-Assyrian Empire (911–609 BC), who pursued the legacy of Sargon's empire.
 In the Akkadian language, the title was rendered as šar kiššatim.
-The title had been used sporadically by earlier Assyrian kings, such as Shamshi-Adad I (r.
-1809–1776 BC) in the Old Assyrian period and Ashur-uballit I (r.
+The title had been used sporadically by earlier rulers over the region of Assyria, such as Shamshi-Adad I (r.
+1809–1776 BC) of the Kingdom of Upper Mesopotamia in the Old Babylonian period and Ashur-uballit I (r.
 1353–1318 BC) in the Middle Assyrian period.
-Shamshi-Adad was the earliest known Assyrian ruler to adopt the title, possibly due to his struggles against neighboring kingdoms.
 Shamshi-Adad was in particular involved in a struggle with the kings of the city-state Eshnunna, who used the title "mighty king" (šarum dannum).
 The Eshnunnan rulers Ipiq-Adad II and Dadusha adopted "King of the Universe", signifying a struggle with the Assyrians.
 The title was also claimed by some kings of Babylon and Mari.
 Even in the Neo-Assyrian period when Assyria was the dominant realm in Mesopotamia, Assyrian use of King of the Universe was challenged by the kings of Urartu from Sarduri I (r.
 834–828 BC) onwards.
 Sarduri and his heirs began to use the title as well, claiming to be equal to the Assyrian kings and asserting wide territorial rights.

 King of the Universe is not attested for all Neo-Assyrian kings and is in some cases attested only several years into their reigns.
 It is thus possible that the title had to be earned by each king individually through some unknown process.
 Stephanie Dalley proposed in 1998 that it might have required seven successful military campaigns (seven being connected to totality in ancient Assyria).
 The title might have had similar requirements for Babylonian kings.
 The Babylonian ruler Ayadaragalama (c.
 1500 BC) was only able to claim the title late in his reign, his earliest campaigns that established control over cities such as Kish, Ur, Lagash and Akkad apparently not being enough to justify use of the title.
 Both Ayadaragalama and the later Babylonian king Kurigalzu II only appear to have been able to claim to be King of the Universe after their realm extended as far as Bahrain.

 The Neo-Assyrian Empire was succeeded by the Neo-Babylonian Empire (626–539 BC).
 The Neo-Babylonian rulers abandoned most of the Assyrian titles in their documents.
 The only Neo-Babylonian ruler to use King of the Universe in their own royal inscriptions was the empire's last king, Nabonidus (r.
 556–539 BC).
 The title also appears in economic documents (i.e. not necessarily officially in use) under Nabopolassar (r.
 626–605 BC) and Nebuchadnezzar II (r.
 605–562 BC).
 After Cyrus the Great of the Achaemenid Empire conquered Babylon in 539 BC, King of the Universe was among the many Mesopotamian titles Cyrus decided to adopt.
 Cyrus's successors did not continue to use King of the Universe, though some other Assyrian titles saw continued usage, such as King of Kings and King of the Lands.